MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Increased SharePoint scanning [speed](../deploy-aip-scanner-configure-install.md#optimizing-scanner-performance)
 - Support for [avoiding a timeout](clientv2-admin-guide-customizations.md#avoid-scanner-timeouts-in-sharepoint) when scanning a SharePoint server.

+### Known issues
+In this public preview version, applying labels with [DKE protection](../plan-implement-tenant-key.md#double-key-encryption-dke-aip-unified-labeling-client-only) is not supported by the scanner.
 ## Version 2.8.85.0

 Unified labeling scanner and client version 2.8.85.0